ipfs/specs/merkledag/ipld.md

 - **Cryptographic Integrity Checking**: resolving a link's value can be tested by hashing.
 In turn, this allows wide, secure, trustless exchanges of data (e.g. git or bittorrent), as others cannot give you any data that does not hash to the link's value.
 - **Immutable Datastructures**: data structures with merkle links cannot mutate, which is a nice property for distributed systems.
 This is useful for versioning, for representing distributed mutable state (eg CRDTs), and for long term archival.

+A _merkle-link_ is represented in the IPLD object model by a map containing a key `link` which value is the actual link.
+When dereferencing the link, the map itself is to be replaced by the object it points to.

+The link can either be a base58 hash, in which case it is assumed that it is a link in the `/ipfs` hierarchy, or directly the absolute path to the object.

 ### What is a _merkle-graph_ or a _merkle-dag_?

 Objects with merkle-links form a Graph (merkle-graph), which necessarily is both Directed, and which can be counted on to be Acyclic, iff the properties of the cryptographic hash function hold.
 I.e. a _merkle-dag_.
 Hence all graphs which use _merkle-linking_ (_merkle-graph_) are necessarily also Directed Acyclic Graphs (DAGs, hence _merkle-dag_).